MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/using-xbox-live/best-practices/best-practices-for-calling-xbox-live.md

 The Xbox Live services can be called from two primary ways: using the Xbox Services API (XSAPI), or calling the REST endpoints directly.
 Regardless of how your code calls Xbox Live, it is important to have proper calling patterns and retry logic.

 To understand how to write proper retry logic, it is necessary to know about the two types of REST endpoints - **idempotent** and **non-idempotent**.
-We will discuss each of these below
+We will discuss each of these below.

 ## Non-idempotent endpoints